BenWoodworth/knbt/README.md

 - Kotlin Multiplatform: JVM, JS, Linux, Windows, macOS, iOS, watchOS
 - Supports all NBT variants: Java, Bedrock Files, Bedrock Network
 - Supports all NBT compressions: gzip, zlib
-- Binary-identical round trip serialization of uncompressed NBT
-- Type-safe sealed NbtTag hierarchy, and convenient builder DSLs
+- Type-safe NbtTag classes, and convenient builder DSLs

 ## Serialization

-An `Nbt` instance can be used to encode/decode `@Serializable` data.
-When serializing to/from NBT binary, `variant` and `compression` must be configured, and the data must be a structure with a single named element, as per the NBT spec.
+`Nbt` and `StringifiedNbt` instances can be used to encode/decode `@Serializable` data.
+When serializing to/from binary NBT, the data must be a structure with a single named element, as per the NBT spec.

 ### Configuration